firedev.com

 The talk

-This is the talk Piotr Solnica gave at Full-stack Fest in 2015 that got me thinking about a better way of doing things.
+This is the talk Piotr Solnica gave at Full-stack fest in 2015 that got me thinking about a better way of doing things.

 The gist of it: Don’t store state.
 Just pass everything to call method instead.
 That sounded interesting.
 Rolled up sleeves and here we go.